aws/aws-cdi-sdk/INSTALL_GUIDE_LINUX.md

 Applications that use AWS CDI SDK see a performance benefit when using huge pages.
 To enable huge pages:

 1. Edit ```/etc/sysctl.conf``` (you will likely need to use sudo with your edit command).
 Add the line ```vm.nr_hugepages = 1024```
+**Note**: If using more than 6 connections, you may have to use a larger value such as 2048.
 1. Issue the command ```sudo sysctl -p```
 1. Check that huge pages have updated by issuing the command ```cat /proc/meminfo | grep Huge```.